This page explains how to find records of a merchant seafarer on crew lists of British registered vessels for the period 1861 to 1913.

 Only a small number of crew lists for 'colonial' ports are to be found in the collections at TNA and NMM.
 Crew lists for Newfoundland ports are at the Maritime History Archive and some Australian archives have documents.

 The lists and agreements for 1861, 1862 and for the years ending in “5” are at the National Maritime Museum (NMM) in Greenwich.
 1985 and 1995 are out-stored.
-You will need to register with their online ordering system and use the crew list order form.
-You can order in advance of a visit and up to three documents at a time.
-Alternatively, you can order copies or digital images via the same form.
-Though they are slowly working on it, forty years after they took the documents, the self-styled "most extensive library of maritime history in the world" still does not have a catalogue of their crew list holdings.
+You will need to register with their incomprehensible online ordering system to order documents for a visit or to order copies.
+All we can say is 'Good luck'.

 A random 10% sample of the documents is held at The National Archives (TNA) in Kew, in BT 99 with others in BT 100, BT 144 and BT 165.